missystar/Went/Submitting-Issues.md

 2. If you use [Xprivacy](https://github.com/M66B/XPrivacy) read and understand [THIS](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/Permissions) first!
 Give it another try after reading.
 3. App still mocking around?
 Click [HERE](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues) to open a new Issue.
 Name it appropriately.
 4. On the top of the page, use the search bar to verify your Issue does not exist yet.
-5. Describe your Issue as thoroughly as possible.
-You **MUST** include the following:
+5. Describe your Issue as thoroughly as possible, let us reproduce it.
+6. Maintain your filed Issues!
+If you don't respond within 7 days, we will **CLOSE** it!

+---

+In all cases, you **MUST** include the following:

 - **AIMSICD version (see the About-Tab within our App)**
 - **Your exact FW specification (ROM, AOS API, etc.)**